 Grading policies are in compliance with applicable state and school guidelines.
 Grading information and other course-specific information are provided online within each course.
-Student grades are based on course assignments, attendance, interim/final exams, and exit tickets.
+Student grades are based on course assignments, quizzes, tests, , and interim/final exams..
 Report cards will be sent at the end of each semester.